djanloo/quilt/docs/usage.rst

 with Python/Jupyter
 -------------------
 Configuration files are written in yaml.
-See also `the example notebook <https://github.com/djanloo/quilt/blob/main/example.ipynb>`_.

 Neuron catalogues
 ^^^^^^^^^^^^^^^^^